lukepinedaa/CMSC-124-Project/README.md

 This is the final project for CMSC 124.
 This is an interpreter for LOL code.

-*<insert  more  description\>*
+To run a LOLCODE using the IDE:

+1. Open your terminal.
+2. Download the zip file and unzip it to extract the project folder.
+3. Go to the location of the project folder by entering`cd <location>` to your terminal.
+4. Enter `python3 main.py` or `python main.py`to your terminal if your default python version is *Python3.x*
+5. Type a new code or open an existing file in the IDE.
+6. Click the Run button.